spack/spack-tutorial/tutorial_packaging.rst

 It clearly did not build.
 The error indicates ``configure`` is unable to find the installation location of a dependency.

-So let's start fixing things.
+So let's start to customize the package to our software.

 ----------------------------
 Adding Package Documentation
 ----------------------------

-We'll take an iterative approach to filling in the skeleton starting with the documentation.
+First let's fill in the documentation.

 Bring mpileaks' ``package.py`` file back into your ``$EDITOR`` with the ``spack edit`` command: